Bio

 Lucy’s full length bio

-Lucy Bullivant’s current consultancy resumé is online here.
+Lucy Bullivant’s consultancy resumé is online here.

 Further LB&A project information is available on the Selected Projects page, online at Linkedin, and at lucybullivant.net, an online archive of many of Lucy’s projects to 2018 including Space Invaders (British Council) and The near and the far, fixed and in flux (Milan Triennale).